Aidge demonstration#

 print(f"Available backends:\n{aidge_core.get_keys_Conv2DOp()}")

-For this tutorial, we will need to import aidge_onnx
+For the continuation of this tutorial, it is necessary to import aidge_onnx

 import aidge_onnx